-Business mobile messaging provider Textlocal recently celebrated its 10th birthday, marking a milestone anniversary since the bedroom start-up was formed by CEO and Founder Alastair Shortland in 2005.
+Business mobile messaging provider Textlocal recently celebrated its 10th birthday, marking a milestone anniversary since the bedroom start-up was formed by founder Alastair Shortland in 2005.

 To celebrate its special day, Textlocal donated £1,000 to ten charities.
 Not forgetting the theme of the day, the ‘big ten’, the charities were nominated by the first ten customers who sent 10,000 text messages.
 Each selected charity received a £100 donation from Textlocal.